Unidata/tds/docs/src/public/userguide/pages/thredds/ThreddsConfigRef.md

 If not otherwise set, the TDS will use the `${tds.content.root.path}/thredds/cache/agg/` directory.
 We recommend that you use this default, by not specifying a `AggregationCache`.`dir` element.

-Every `scour` amount of time, any item that hasn\'t been changed since `maxAge` time will be deleted.
+Every `scour` amount of time, any item that hasn't been changed since `maxAge` time will be deleted.
 If you have aggregations that never change, set `scour` to `-1` to disable the operation.
 Otherwise, make `maxAge` longer than the longest time between changes.
 Basically, you don't want to remove active aggregations.